 - Clothing should be professional and appropriate for the working environment.
 This includes business attire such as business suits, blazers and jackets, shirts with ties, blouses or professional tops, skirts, or dresses.
-PE staff are expected to wear suitable sportswear. - Clothing must not be sexually suggestive, revealing, or provocative.
-This means avoiding clothing that is tight-fitting, see-through, low-cut, or short.
-Trousers may be full length or 3⁄4 length.
-Shorts are considered to be casual wear, and only suitable for staff teaching PE. - Staff must avoid wearing clothing with discriminatory slogans or imagery.
+Trousers may be full length or 34 length.
+PE staff are expected to wear suitable sportswear.
+Shorts are considered to be casual wear and only suitable for staff teaching PE. - Staff should ensure that they are dressed decently.
+Clothing must not be ill fitting, revealing or see-through. - Staff must avoid wearing clothing with discriminatory slogans or imagery.
 This includes clothing that may be offensive or discriminatory towards particular genders, races, religions or sexual orientations. - Footwear should be sensible for the working environment.
-Casual footwear, such as flip flops and trainers (except for PE staff) are not permitted.
+Casual footwear, such as flip flops and trainers (except for PE staff), are not permitted.
 Where heels are worn, this must be a sensible heel, such as a court shoe.
 Stiletto heels are not acceptable. - Staff may wear religious dress or headwear if it is required by their religion, noting the requirement to comply with health and safety requirements for the working environment. - Tattoos must be covered; piercings must be appropriate and comply with health and safety rules of the working environment.

-Uniforms and protective clothing:
+Uniforms and protective clothing